-The blue Chihuahua is certainly an Instagram star waiting to be born, but how does this tiny dog compare to others?
+The blue Chihuahua is an Instagram star waiting to be born.
+But how does this tiny dog compare to others?

 In this article, we’ll discuss how blue Chihuahuas get their color and how that affects their overall health and temperament.

 The “blue” coloring of a Chihuahua is really more of a gray than an actual blue.

 Blue coated Chihuahuas are sometimes thought of as rare.

 In fact, the inheritance of coat color is well understood.
 Knowledgeable breeders can produce litters including blue Chihuahua puppies fairly easily.